Mythsabout sales are widely held but they are just a false belief or idea.

 Second, the amount of time you spend making calls to potential clients varies considerably depending on where you are in your career.

 Account Managers now say that when they first started as a Field Sales Executives, they spent a good amount of time making cold calls.
 But once they proved themselves and their ability to manage their clients, they were asked to handle more sophisticated tasks; thus gaining promotion as well.

 Myth 10: You have to have the experience to sell more

 Building connections and networking is a great way to sell more but it is not required.
 There are various outlets (for exampleblogs, YouTube, Google, etc) that allow you to dive into and learn about the sales world.

 Many times, we see people who might have just joined the organisation but they would have kick-started their sales right away; that too drastically.

 If you are looking to learn how to improve your sales the key is more effort than connections.
 The more effort you put in to perfect your strategy the more deals you will close this coming year.

 The myths listed here are not what make you an influential leader but your ability to inspire a shared vision, facilitate collective efforts to reach a common objective and identify as well as nurture the right talent.

-One should realize that selling is an honorable career and sales professionals need to avoid falling prey to these myths.
+One should realize that selling is an honourable career and sales professionals need to avoid falling prey to these myths.